-A while back, I took an online quiz that informed me that my power animal is a wolverine, which made me smile.
-(My wife believes a mischievous crow was more apt.)
-I’m an urban cycling devotee.
+Recently, I concluded that sports journalist Ray Ratto should be my power animal, but my good friend disagrees and thinks my spirit animal should be “an angry hedgehog in an ugly sweater.”
+Whatever.
+I am, however, an urban cycling devotee.
 I carry a go-to karaoke list at all times in my wallet.
 And I’m fairly good at washing dishes while headbanging.

-My fiction, nonfiction and music writing have been published in The Acentos Review, The Bay Bridged, Black Heart Magazine, BorderSenses Literary Magazine, Label Me Latina/o and Somos en escrito.
+My fiction, nonfiction, and music writing have been published in The Acentos Review, The Bay Bridged, Black Heart Magazine, BorderSenses Literary Magazine, The Cortland Review, Label Me Latina/o, Origins Journal, Prairie Schooner, Somos en escrito, and Thread.

 I received a BA in cinema from San Francisco State University and my MFA in creative writing with a nonfiction emphasis from Saint Mary’s College of California.
-I live in Oakland with my sweetheart where I am at work on a novel inspired by a Van Halen song.
+I live in Hayward with my wife and our son where I am finishing a novel.